eclipse-zenoh/zenoh-c/docs/api.rst

 Session configuration
 ---------------------

-A zenoh-net session is configured through a :c:type:`z_properties_t` properties map.
+A zenoh session is configured through a :c:type:`z_properties_t` properties map.

 Multiple values are coma separated.

-The following constants define the several property keys accepted for a zenoh-net session configuration and the associated accepted values.
+The following constants define the several property keys accepted for a zenoh session configuration and the associated accepted values.

 .. c:var:: const unsigned int ZN_CONFIG_MODE_KEY